 Excellence: We will mitigate barriers and provide opportunities for every student to be academically successful.

 Family and Community: We will engage with and share the responsibility for student success with families and community partners.

 Wellness: We will support the physical and emotional health of our students and staff.

-Thriving Students will facilitate learning experiences grounded in high expectations, networks of care, and student curiosity to ensure academic and social-emotional development for all students while eliminating opportunity, access, and achievement gaps.
+In order to facilitate Thriving Students, ACPS will facilitate learning experiences grounded in high expectations, networks of care, and student curiosity to ensure academic and social-emotional development for all students while eliminating opportunity, access, and achievement gaps.
 Emphasizing networks of care, high expectations, and student curiosity constitute the major levers for realizing this goal.
 Sample strategies to carry out these intentions include the provision of a guaranteed and viable curriculum, culturally responsive teaching, and the recognition that academic requirements need to allow space and time for students to pursue other interests outside of school.

 Affirming and Empowering Communities is about strengthening the social context of the environment in which ACPS community works.
 When we embolden the ACPS community members and the ties that bind them to one another, there is little we can’t achieve together for the benefit of our students.
 Affirming and empowering communities means developing a culturally responsive environment that will respect and champion the diversity of life experiences of all stakeholders and supports the physical and mental health of our students, staff, and families so they are actively empowered to engage in our school community.
 Examples of strategies to carry out this goal include removing barriers for participation in programs, implementing social-emotional curriculum, and identifying community partners to help increase adult education enrollment